awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

    If you are using the AWS CLI, make sure that the following settings are correct:
    + `--network-type` – `dual`
    + `--db-subnet-group-name` – The DB subnet group that you configured in a previous step
-   + `--vpc-security-group-ids` – The DB security group that you configured in a previous step
+   + `--vpc-security-group-ids` – The VPC security group that you configured in a previous step

 1. Confirm that the DB instance supports dual\-stack mode\.